shanalily/labs/lab1.md

 <br><br>Create some thing using either of the first two or solve this using blockly
 <br>&nbsp;&nbsp;&nbsp;&nbsp;I used Snap! to make a little ufo game.
 <br>
 There's a ufo and you have to hover over the person to take them as hostage.
-You can move the ufo with the up, down, right, and left keys.
+You can move the ufo with the up, down, right, and left keys.<br>
 ![game1](screenshot-area-2017-01-23-184611.png)
 ![game2](screenshot-area-2017-01-23-184707.png)